esuriddick/Programming/Python/Krita/DDS_File_Importer/README.md

 ## Change log
 _[2023-11-05] Version 1.2_
-- Changed one of the arguments in the command line from '-srgbi' to '-srgb'.
+- Changed one of the arguments in the command line from '-srgbi' to '-srgb' to avoid darkening when importing specific formats of DDS (namely the ones ending with "_SRGB").

 _[2023-09-04] Version 1.1_
 - Added a dialog window to pop-up when executing this script to allow you to select the format to convert the DDS file into.